-Access to electricity, however, is neither clearly nor uniformly defined.
+Access to energy, however, is neither clearly nor uniformly defined.
 Global institutions often rely on national governments for figures.
 These governments use varying definitions as the basis of measurement.

 Examples of national-level definitions include: the existence of a grid connection within a given geographic vicinity of a household, or the existence of a light bulb within the household.